section-engineering-education/engineering-education/content/articles/how-to-send-an-email-with-django/index.md

     alt: Gmail example image
 ---

-In most web applications that are customer-driven, there will be a need to send an email.
+In most web applications that are customer-driven, there may be a need to send an email.
 Sending an email with Django is quite simple.
 In the first part of this tutorial, we will quickly set up a new Django project from scratch with some URLs, views and templates.
-Then, we will take a look at configuring the Google SMTP service provider and finally how to use the `send_mail()` function Django provides us to enable us to send emails.
+Then, we will take a look at configuring the Google SMTP service provider and finally how to use the `send_mail()` function Django provides, to enable us to send emails.

 ### Prerequisites
 To follow along with this tutorial, you will need a Google account.
-If you don't have one follow this [link](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp) to get one.
+If you don't have one follow this [link](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp) to create a new Google account.

 Prior knowledge of Django is also required.